O Flouer o

 And in the past

-they must remain,
+must remain,

 But we can still rise now,